a-najafi/vertigo-roulette/README.md

 - **Release Addressables** only when no longer needed to avoid memory leaks.
 - **Use base classes** for state/transition logic to ensure coroutine compatibility.
 - **Leverage custom inspector tools** for safer, faster configuration.

 ---

-## License

-Replace with your license (MIT, Apache, proprietary, etc.)

----